dominickpastore/ruddr/docs/development.rst

   (directly or indirectly), makes the ``self.name`` and ``self.log`` member variables available. ``self.name`` is a :class:`str` with the updater name and ``self.log`` is a Python logger named after the updater.
-You may use either of these whenever convenient, but you are especially encouraged to use ``self.log`` often.
+You may use either of these variables whenever convenient, but you are especially encouraged to use ``self.log`` often.

 .. _high level updaters: